danielmascena/calque/README.md

 🚧 Status: In Development 🛠️

-First thing first, what is a [calque](https://en.wikipedia.org/wiki/Calque): _In linguistics, a calque /kælk/ or loan-translation is a borrowing of a compound word from another language where each component is translated into native words and then joined together._

-With that said, the CalqueJS is a JavaScript micro-library aimed at help building user interfaces for the Web Platform.
+CalqueJS is a JavaScript micro-library aimed at help building user interfaces for the Web Platform.
 Thus, not intend to be more one to do that, but present itself as a simple and tiny helper utility library for creating HTML elements using regular JavaScript, especially, as an addon for Web Components 🚾.
 The power of CalqueJS is to offer a declarative way to writing client-side scripting using bits of HTML, but inside of a JavaScript file.
 Build components with a light abstraction for some DOM manipulations like events binding at the own template element.

+A [calque](https://en.wikipedia.org/wiki/Calque): _In linguistics, a calque /kælk/ or loan-translation is a borrowing of a compound word from another language where each component is translated into native words and then joined together._

 ## Install via [npm](https://npmjs.com)